pabloibiza/WiCC/README.md

      * `-vvv` Level 3 (advanced output and executed commands)

-You can always view the help with the option `--help`
+You can always view the help with the option `--help` or `-h'
 <br/><br/>

 # Final release
-The actual release is a development version.
-You can expect a final release of the project for the first fortnight of May.
-Once the final version is released, we will keep working in the project to fix possible upcoming bugs, or even add new interesintg features.
+The version 1.0 includes password cracking (in WEP and WPA/WPA2 networks), DoS attacks, client de-authentication, data decryption funtionalities.
-If you want to get in contact with us to notify us about some bug you encountered, or about some feature you want us to add, you can use the contact information showed on our GitHub profiles, listed below.
+If you want to get in contact to notify us about some bug you encountered, or about some feature you thing could be interesting to add, you can use the contact information showed on our GitHub profiles listed below.
 <br/><br/>

 # Authors

-* **Miguel Yanes Fernández** - *Project Manager and back-end developer* - [MiguelYanes](https://github.com/MiguelYanes)
+* **Miguel Yanes Fernández** - *Project Manager, back-end developer, and documentation* - [MiguelYanes](https://github.com/MiguelYanes)
-* **Pablo Sanz Alguacil** - *UX designer and front-end developer* - [pabloibiza](https://github.com/pabloibiza)
+* **Pablo Sanz Alguacil** - *UX designer, front-end developer, and documentation* - [pabloibiza](https://github.com/pabloibiza)
 * **Adam Chalkley** - *Documentation and research* - [adamchalkley2019](https://github.com/adamchalkley2019)

 See also the list of [contributors](https://github.com/pabloibiza/WiCC/contributors) who participated in this project.